About the Rose Mathematics Department

 recognized advanced placement courses and exams, college transfer credit,

-and our Fast Track Calculus program, and our joint Accelerated Math Physics program.
+our Fast Track Calculus program, and our joint Accelerated Math Physics program.
 Indeed, almost fifty percent of incoming

 freshmen get advanced placement credit for at least one calculus course.

 and about twenty five percent get credit for two or more.
-Each year ten
+Each year fifteen

 percent or more of freshman get credit for an entire year of mathematics

 (3 courses) by taking advantage of our Fast Track Calculus program, or credit for two physics and one calculus class . n additiona With

 so many students with advanced placement we are able to offer all our first